5 members of Missouri family test positive for coronavirus

-Jane Weinhaus, 63, and her St. Louis-area family, including her husband, two adult children and a daughter-in-law, have all tested positive.
+Jane Weinhaus, 63, and four other members of her St. Louis-area family — her husband, two adult children and a daughter-in-law — have all tested positive.

 Weinhaus, a teacher at Deutsch Early Childhood Center at Congregation Temple Israel in Creve Coeur in St. Louis County, was on a ventilator for more than a week, her son told NBC affiliate KSDK.

-"My mom just developed a cough," Ryan Weinhaus, 32, said.
+"My mom just developed a cough," said Ryan Weinhaus, 32.
 "Just a normal cough."

 That was mid-March.